The Simpsons season 2

-The second season of the animated television series The Simpsons originally aired on the Fox network between October 11, 1990, and July 11, 1991, and contained 22 episodes, beginning with "Bart Gets an "F".
+The second season of the American animated sitcom The Simpsons aired on Fox between October 11, 1990 and July 11, 1991.
+It began with "Bart Gets an "F".
 Another episode, "Blood Feud", aired during the summer after the official season finale.
-The executive producers for the second production season were Matt Groening, James L. Brooks, and Sam Simon, who had also been EPs for the previous season.
-It was produced by Gracie Films and 20th Century Fox Television.
+The executive producers for the second production season were Matt Groening, James L. Brooks, and Sam Simon, who had also been executive producers for the previous season.
 The DVD box set was released on August 6, 2002, in Region 1, July 8, 2002 in Region 2 and in September 2002 in Region 4.
 The episode "Homer vs. Lisa and the 8th Commandment" won the Primetime Emmy Award for Outstanding Animated Program (for Programming Less Than One Hour), and was also nominated in the "Outstanding Sound Mixing for a Comedy Series or a Special" category.

 Production

-"Two Cars in Every Garage and Three Eyes on Every Fish" was the first episode produced for the season, but Bart Gets an "F" aired first because Bart was popular at the time and the producers had wanted to premiere with a Bart themed episode.
+"Two Cars in Every Garage and Three Eyes on Every Fish" was the first episode produced for the season, but "Bart Gets an 'F'" aired first because Bart was popular at the time and the producers had wanted to premiere with a Bart-themed episode.
 The second season featured a new opening sequence, which was shortened from its original length of roughly 90 seconds.
 The opening sequence for the first season showed Bart stealing a "Bus Stop" sign; whilst the new sequence featured him skateboarding past several characters who had been introduced during the previous season.
 Starting with this season, there were three versions of the opening: a full roughly 75-second version, a 45-second version and a 25-second version.
 This gave the show's editors more leeway.
+This sequence would remain in use until the show's transfer to high definition midway through the twentieth season.

+Mark Kirkland and Jim Reardon received their first directorial credits on the show while Jeff Martin and David M. Stern joined the writing staff.